acerbilab/S-VBMC/README.md

 ## Acknowledgments

 S-VBMC was developed by [members](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/people) of the [Machine and Human Intelligence Lab](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/) at the University of Helsinki.
+This work was supported by [Research Council of Finland](https://www.aka.fi/en/) (grants 358980 and 356498).